 ASP.NET Core Web API Tutorials

-In this ASP.NET Core Web API Tutorial, we are going to cover all the concepts of ASP.NET Core Web API with real-time examples.
-You will learn from the very basic to the advanced level features of ASP.NET Core Web API as you progress in this ASP.NET Core Web API Tutorial Course.
+This ASP.NET Core Web API Tutorial will cover all the ASP.NET Core Web API concepts with real-time examples.
+You will learn from the basic to advanced features of ASP.NET Core Web API as you progress in this ASP.NET Core Web API Tutorial Course.

 This ASP.NET Core Web API Tutorial is For whom:

-This tutorial is designed for Students, Beginners, Intermediate, and Professionals Developers who want to learn ASP.NET Core Web API step by step from very basics to advanced level concepts.
-This ASP.NET Core Web API Tutorial provides a hands-on approach to the subject with step-by-step program examples that will assist you to learn and put the acquired knowledge into practice.
+This tutorial is designed for Students, Beginners, Intermediate, and Professionals Software Developers who want to learn ASP.NET Core Web API step by step from very basics to advanced level concepts.
+This ASP.NET Core Web API Tutorial provides a hands-on approach to the subject with step-by-step program examples that will assist you in learning and putting the acquired knowledge into practice.

 Why do we need Web APIs?

-Suppose you have an idea to develop a product and launch it into the market.
-For this what you need is, you need to develop a website and launch this product.
-Then what you will do?
-You will develop a website using any technologies like ASP.NET MVC, PHP, ASP.NET Core, JSP, etc. that are available in the market and of course, you will need a database such as MySQL, Oracle, SQL Server, etc. to store the entire business data of your product.
+Suppose you have an idea to develop and launch a product.
+For this, you need to develop a website and launch this product.
+Then what will you do?
+You will develop a website using any web technologies like ASP.NET MVC, PHP, ASP.NET Core, JSP, etc., that are available on the market.
+Of course, you will need a database, such as MySQL, Oracle, SQL Server, etc., to store your product’s business data.

-So, by combining the website and the database, you will have a fully functionally dynamic website that interacts with the database.
-Now after some time, your business grows.
-Now along with the website, you also want Android App and iOS App.
+So, by combining the website and the database, you will have a fully functional, dynamic website that interacts with the database.
+Now, after some time, your business grows.
+Now, along with the website, you also want Android and iOS apps.
 That means you want three different applications (Website, Android, and iOS) for your business.
-But remember you only have one database in the backend which stores the entire business data.
+But remember, you only have one database in the backend, which stores the entire business data.
 So, we have three different applications and one database.
-So, all these three applications have to interact with the database as shown in the below image.
+So, all these three applications have to interact with the database, as shown in the below image.

-If all the above three applications are interacting with the database directly, then we have some problems.
-Let us understand the problems first and then we will see how to overcome the above problems.
+If all three applications interact directly with the database, we have some problems.
+Let us understand the problems first, and then we will see how to overcome the above problems.

 - Duplicate logic for each Application: The business should have some business logic.
-And for each type of application, we will write the same logic that means repeating the same logic for each type of application.
+We will write the same logic for each application type, which means repeating the same logic for each type of application.
 This will duplicate our code.

-- Error-Prone Code: The business logic has written in each type of application.
-In our example, we have to write the code in three different applications.
-So, there are chances you might miss some code or logic in some applications.
+- Error-Prone Code: The business logic has been written in each type of application.
+We have to write the code in three different applications in our example.
+So, you might miss some code or logic in some applications.
 This will add more errors to your application.

 - Hard to Maintain: This type of structure is hard to maintain.
-This is because we have written the code in many places and if we want to improve something in our application, then we need to do the same thing in many places.
+This is because we have written the code in many places, and if we want to improve something in our application, we need to do the same thing in many places.

 There are also lots of other problems that we face in this structure.
-Let us see how to overcome the above problems or we can say why do we need Web APIs.
+Let us see how to overcome the above problems, or we can say why we need Web APIs.

 Need for Web APIs:

-Our goal is to establish communication between all these three applications and the database.
-So, what we will do?
+We aim to establish communication between all these three applications and the database.
+So, what will we do?
 We will add a new Web API Project.
 This Web API Project will interact with the database.
-And all three applications will only interact with the Web API Project as shown in the below image.
+All three applications will only interact with the Web API Project, as shown in the below image.

-So, these websites, Android, and iOS applications do not have direct access to the database.
-They only need to communicate with the Web API project and it is the Web API project’s responsibility to interact with the database.
-And the entire business logic will be written in the Web API project only and this is the reason why we need Web API for our project.
-So, Web API acts as a mediator between the front-end and backend.
+So, the Website, Android, and iOS applications do not have direct access to the database.
+They only need to communicate with the Web API Project, and it is the Web API project’s responsibility to interact with the database.
+The entire business logic will be written in the Web API project only, so we need Web API for our project.
+So, Web API acts as a mediator between the Front-End and Back-End.

 Advantages of Web API:

-- Using Web API, we can avoid code duplication: We can write the logic in one place i.e. in our Web API project and that logic is going to be used by all applications.
+- Using Web API, we can avoid code duplication: We can write the logic in one place, i.e., in our Web API project, and all applications will use that logic.

-- Extend Application Functionality: Suppose, first we develop one website.
-Then we can extend and develop Android App.
-Again, in the future, if you want to add another type of application, then for this we don’t have to write any kind of logic.
+- Extend Application Functionality: Suppose, first, we develop the website.
+Then, we can extend and develop an Android App.
+Again, in the future, if you want to add another type of application, we don’t have to write any logic.

-- Abstraction: As we have written all the business logic in our Web API project, we have added an extra layer of abstraction.
-The logic that we have written in the Web API project will not be visible to the front-end developers.
+- Abstraction: We have added an extra abstraction layer as we have written all the business logic in our Web API project.
+The logic we wrote in the Web API project will not be visible to the front-end developers.

 What is Web API?